econoalchemist/RoninDojo-Tanto/05_Whirlpool.md

 </p>

 - Select the option to `Mix UTXOs`.
 - A list of the available UTXOs from your deposit wallet will be displayed.
 Select the UTXOs you would like to mix and then click on `NEXT`.
-Keep in mind, if any of these UTXOs have history that you do not want connected on-chain, consider selecting them independant of eachother.
+Keep in mind, if any of these UTXOs have history that you do not want connected on-chain, consider selecting them independent of each other.

 <p align="center">
  <img width="350" src="assets/SW22.png">